 Instructions

-- In a large bowl cover beans with water, and leave to soak 7-8 hours (or overnight).
-The following day strain the beans and discard the water.
-Then wash and strain the beans again and set aside.
+- Soaking: In a large bowl (or pot) cover beans with water, and leave to soak for 7-8 hours (or overnight).* The following day strain the beans and discard the water.
+Then wash them again, strain them, and set the beans aside.

-- In a deep pot, heat oil over high and add onion and garlic.
-Lower to medium and simmer until onion crystalizes.
+- Soup: In a deep pot, heat oil over high and add onion and garlic.
+Lower to medium and simmer until translucent (2-3 minutes).
 Add carrots and meat.
-Simmer an additional 5-10 minutes.
+Simmer for an additional 5-10 minutes occasionally stirring.

-- Add seasonings and beans in, and cover with 5 cups of water.
-Mix ingredients well, cover with a lid, and raise the temperature to high until it boils (about 20 minutes).
+- Add the seasonings and beans in, and cover with 6-7 cups of water.
+Mix ingredients well, cover with a lid, and raise the temperature to high until the liquid boils (about 15 minutes).
 Add the bay leaf in.

-- A few minutes before you turn off the heat make the roux by warming up the oil in a small pot over high.
-Once the oil is heated, add flour and stir vigorously so the mixture doesn’t clump.
-Add paprika and continue stirring for a minute or two more.
-Combine roux with the soup and stir everything well.
-Cook an additional 5 minutes.
+- Roux: A few minutes before the beans are done, heat the oil up in a small pan over high temperature.
+Lower the temperature, add flour and stir vigorously for 30 seconds to 1 minute ensuring the mixture doesn't clump.
+Add paprika in and continue stirring for 1-2 minutes more.

 Hi Aida, your Balkan Bean Soup looks so hearty and delicious!
 I love comforting soup bowls like this, now that the weather is cooling down.
 Great photos and video too! 🙂